message/iata/BH.md

 - This does not apply to:
 - nationals of Bahrain;
 - passengers with a residence permit issued by Bahrain.
 3. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure.
-The test result must have a QR code.
+The test result must have a QR code if arriving from Bangladesh, Bosnia and Herzegovina, Costa Rica, Ecuador, Ethiopia, Georgia, Indonesia, Iran, Iraq, Malawi, Malaysia, Mexico, Mongolia, Mozambique, Myanmar, Namibia, Nepal, Philippines, Slovenia, South Africa, Sri Lanka, Tunisia, Uganda, Ukraine, Viet Nam or Zimbabwe.
 - This does not apply to:
 - passengers younger than 6 years;
 - nationals of Bahrain, Cyprus, Hungary, Israel, Kuwait, Oman, Saudi Arabia, Seychelles and United Arab Emirates with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.